hpc2n/selecting-modules/docs/toolchains.md

 are available and what modules are required as prerequisites to load them, if any.

-Note that unlike most clusters, on Tetralith, users must load a module of the form `buildtool-easybuild/X.X.X-hpcXXXXXXXXX` before loading any of the toolchains below.
-(putting this up here temporarily to see if compilation is affected)

 === "HPC2N (Kebnekaise)"

     **GCC Compiler Toolchains**